My name is Lisa Barger. And because I am committed to transparency, I use my real, legal name on everything I write.

 Nor could I make sense of my fellow herbalists hawking supplements they knew were bogus–or at least unproven.
 I spent a couple of years trying to bring a dose of critical thinking to the table but, pretty quickly, I realized that I had made a terrible (and not inexpensive) mistake.
 Clearly I didn’t belong in “natural” medicine and no one was going to miss me when I left.

 So, I took the word “naturopath” off my business cards and returned to my first love–writing.
 Years later I am the primary writer at a 6-site blogging network covering food safety, infant product recalls and, yes, research on herbal remedies.
-(And without 3rd-party ads, paid posts or “sponsored” reviews.)
+(And without paid posts or “sponsored” reviews.)

 I still believe that herbal medicines are real medicines but I believe they must tested with a critical eye.
 If you agree, pull up a chair.
 I’d love to have you at my table.